folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 -   **Move a field up.** To move a field up, click the **up arrow** in the row of the field you want to move.
 The field is moved one row up.
 -   **Move a field down.** To move a field down, click the **down arrow** in the row of the field you want to move.
 The field is moved one row down.
 -   **Edit text within a field.** Click into a field to make changes to the text.
 Once you have made your desired changes, click **Save & close**.
-A confirmation record appears and the record is updated.
+A confirmation message appears and the record is updated.
 Alternatively, click **Save & keep editing** to save the current changes and stay in edit mode.
+Click **Cancel** to discard changes and exit the Edit MARC record window.

-### Linking a field to an authority record
+### Linking to authority records

-Link icons display to the right of the following MARC tags:
-100, 110, 111, 600, 610, 611, 650, 651, 700, 710, 711
+Link icons can display to the right of the following MARC tags: 100, 110, 111, 600, 610, 611, 650, 651, 700, 710, 711.
+These fields can be enabled or disabled for automatic linking at the tenant level with the [linking-rules API end point](https://github.com/folio-org/mod-entities-links/blob/master/doc/documentation.md#api-instance-authority-linking-rules).

+#### Linking a single field to an authority record

 To link a field to an authority record:
-Click on the link to the right of the selected field.
+1. Click on the link to the right of the selected field.
-In the MARC authority Search & filter modal, verify that the desired type of entity and authority source are selected.
+2. In the MARC authority Search & filter modal, verify that the desired type of entity and authority source are selected.
-Search by text string or by identifier.
+3. Search by text string or by identifier.
-Select and open the appropriate authority record from the results list.
+4. Select and open the appropriate authority record from the results list.
-Click the **Link** button in the upper right.
+5. Click the **Link** button in the upper right.

 The access point in the bibliographic record will exactly match the authorized access point in the authority record and the $0 will be populated.
 The link icon to the right of the field is replaced with **Unlink from MARC Authority record** and **View MARC authority record** icons.
 When a field is linked, all subfields that are part of the access point, as well as the $0 (identifier) cannot be edited.

 To unlink a field from an authority record:
+1. Click on the **Unlink from MARC Authority record** icon to the right of the selected field.
+2. Click again on **Unlink** in the verification modal.

+The field is no longer linked and all subfields can be edited.

+#### Linking all access points in a bibliographic record to authority records

+Access point fields must contain a $0 in order to be linked using this feature.

+To link all access points in a bibliographic record to authority records:
+1. Click the **Link headings** button in the upper right.

+The access points in the bibliographic record will exactly match the authorized access points in the authority record.
+The link icon to the right of the field is replaced with **Unlink from MARC Authority record** and **View MARC authority record** icons.
+When a field is linked, all subfields that are part of the access point, as well as the $0 (identifier) cannot be edited.

+Fields must be unlinked individually from an authority record:
-Click on the **Unlink from MARC Authority record** icon to the right of the selected field.
+1. Click on the **Unlink from MARC Authority record** icon to the right of the selected field.
-Click again on **Unlink** in the verification modal.
+2. Click again on **Unlink** in the verification modal.

 The field is no longer linked and all subfields can be edited.

 ### Validations and restrictions